-3.60 To ensure that lessees and other prospective occupiers of council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the member of the Corporate Leadership Team in consultation with the Corporate Director Finance and Resources, has been established as appropriate.
+- 3.60 To ensure that lessees and other prospective occupiers of council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the member of the Corporate Leadership Team in consultation with the Director of Finance, has been established as appropriate. - 3.61 To ensure the proper security of all buildings and other assets under their control. - 3.62 Where land or buildings are surplus to requirements, a recommendation for sale should be the subject of a joint report by the member of the Corporate Leadership Team and the Director of Finance to the Corporate Director of Governance. - 3.63 To pass title deeds to the appropriate officer who is responsible for custody of all title deeds. - 3.64 To ensure that no authority asset is subject to personal use by an employee without proper authority. - 3.65 To ensure the safe custody of vehicles, equipment, furniture, stock, stores and other property belonging to the authority. - 3.66 To ensure that the service area maintains a register of moveable assets in accordance with arrangements defined by the Director of Finance. - 3.67 To ensure that assets are identified, their location recorded and that they are appropriately marked and insured. - 3.68 To consult the Director of Finance in any case where security is thought to be defective or where it is considered that special security arrangements may be needed. - 3.69 To ensure cash holdings on premises are kept to a minimum.

-- 3.61 To ensure the proper security of all buildings and other assets under their control. - 3.62 Where land or buildings are surplus to requirements, a recommendation for sale should be the subject of a joint report by the member of the Corporate Leadership Team and the Corporate Director Finance and Resources to the Director Legal & Governance. - 3.63 To pass title deeds to the appropriate officer who is responsible for custody of all title deeds. - 3.64 To ensure that no authority asset is subject to personal use by an employee without proper authority. - 3.65 To ensure the safe custody of vehicles, equipment, furniture, stock, stores and other property belonging to the authority. - 3.66 To ensure that the service area maintains a register of moveable assets in accordance with arrangements defined by the Corporate Director Finance and Resources. - 3.67 To ensure that assets are identified, their location recorded and that they are appropriately marked and insured. - 3.68 To consult the Corporate Director Finance and Resources in any case where security is thought to be defective or where it is considered that special security arrangements may be needed. - 3.69 To ensure cash holdings on premises are kept to a minimum. - 3.70 To ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the Corporate Director Finance and Resources as soon as possible. - 3.71 To record all disposal or part exchange of assets that should normally be by competitive tender or public auction, unless, following consultation with the Corporate Director Finance and Resources, the Cabinet agrees otherwise. - 3.72 To ensure that all employees are aware that they have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
+- 3.70 To ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the Director of Finance as soon as possible. - 3.71 To record all disposal or part exchange of assets that should normally be by competitive tender or public auction, unless, following consultation with the Director of Finance, the Cabinet agrees otherwise. - 3.72 To ensure that all employees are aware that they have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
 Information may be sensitive or privileged, or may possess some intrinsic value, and its disclosure or loss could result in a cost to the authority in some way.